 |

 Beside the terminal building was a coffee shop and an upstairs restaurant.
 The restaurant upstairs had a dance floor where customers could enjoy an excellent dinner, dance, and watch the planes take off and land from their upstairs window.
+Later, the upstairs area was converted to the Curtiss-Wright Technical Institute and Cal-Aero training facilities.

 |